|Back to Main Print This Page Email to a Friend|

 Other drugs used to suppress the immune system may be useful in specific cases.
 They include D-penicillamine (which may be useful for skin symptoms), methotrexate (Rheumatrex), sirolimus (rapamycin), antithymocyte globulin (ATG), corticosteroids, cyclosporine A, and chlorambucil (Leukeran).
 All of these drugs have potentially severe side effects.

 Biologic drugs, such as rituximab (Rituxan) and Imatinib mesylate (Gleevec), that are used to treat certain cancers and illnesses that involve an overactive immune system may play a role in treating scleroderma.
-However, larger scale, randomized, multi-center studies are necessary to determine whether they can play a role in treatment.
+Small research trials have shown a benefit with the use of these drugs for lung and skin problems in those with scleroderma.
+To date, these medicines are not approved for the treatment of scleroderma.
+Larger scale, randomized, multi-center studies are necessary to determine whether they can play a standard role in treatment.

-Autologous Stem-Cell Transplantation.
 Researchers are investigating a possible benefit of transplanting the patient's own stem cells (an autologous transplant).
 The transplant procedures introduce normal white blood cells that replace the abnormal autoimmune cells.
-Randomized controlled trials comparing stem cell transplants to monthly cyclophosphamide therapy are underway in Europe and the U.S. Preliminary results in a very small number of patients show some promise.
+Randomized controlled trials comparing stem cell transplants to monthly cyclophosphamide therapy are underway in Europe and the U.S. Preliminary results in a very small number of people show some promise.
 Additional studies and longer follow up is needed to confirm these results.
 It is still considered experimental.

 Biologics are genetically-engineered medicines that suppress specific aspects of the immune system.
 Along with other medications, they may be used to treat moderate-to-severe rheumatoid arthritis when other treatments do not work.
 They are currently being studied for treating inflammatory arthritis and disability related to scleroderma.